 Consider vinyl flooring instead.
 It is waterproof, does not stain, is super easy to clean, and after figuring in installation costs, it's cheaper than carpet.
 While you would normally need professional installers to lay down carpet, vinyl planks can be tackled with little skill.
 Even when taken care of, carpet needs to be replaced every five years or so.
 A vinyl floor should last at least 20 years.
 When rehabbing your rental, a good mopping will usually make your vinyl floors good to go.

 2. Remove Ceiling Fans

 Nothing beats a nice breeze wafting through the house when it is scorching outside.
 Ceiling fans can make that happen.
 But few fixtures are more temperamental than ceiling fans.
 If renters hang laundry or cat toys from the fan blades, you will be lucky to get off just replacing the blades.
 After the blads get knocked out of balance, they wobble when rotating and are often the target of kids looking to have some fun.
 The result is you buying and installing a new fan.

-It would be to better remove the ceiling fans and replace it with a lighting fixture that is flush to the ceiling and has nothing to tempt tenants from messing with it.
-Fill the fixture with long-lasting LED light bulbs and you won't have to deal with lighting for years.
-The worst you will face is removing a few dead flies that manage to get into the fixture, or replacing the glass/plastic covering.
+It would be better to remove the ceiling fans and replace them with a lighting fixture that is flush to the ceiling and has nothing to tempt tenants from messing with it.
+Fill the fixture with long-lasting LED light bulbs, and you won't have to deal with lighting for years.
+The worst you will face is removing a few dead flies that manage to get into the fixture or replacing the glass/plastic covering.
 Install the same type in every room to streamline any maintenance.

 3. Remove Screen and Storm Doors